technobird22/GeoViewer/README.md

 - Sharpen images

 ## Running GeoCapture
 - Currently, the main script is `batch_process.py`, which, after being run, automatically does all the processing.
 It's relatively easy to change input directories/output locations from the code, where everything is clearly commented, however the ability to parse this argument wise will be added in the future.
-All the enhancements and processes are in the `geocap_utils.py` header file, although I am still moving some across.
+All the enhancements and processing scripts are in the `geocap_utils.py` header file, although some are still being moved across.

 ## Input files
 Input currently needs to be in the following directory structure: